JuliaStats/GLM.jl/README.md

 ## Older versions

-This documentation applies to GLM.jl 0.4.0, which is the latest release for Julia 0.3 and later.
-You may also be interested in the documentation for [GLM.jl 0.2.5](https://github.com/JuliaStats/GLM.jl/tree/v0.2.5), the latest release for Julia 0.2.
+This documentation applies to the current version of GLM.jl, which requires Julia 0.3 or later.
+You may also be interested in the documentation for [GLM.jl 0.2.5](https://github.com/JuliaStats/GLM.jl/tree/v0.2.5), the last release for Julia 0.2.

 ## Installation